-I read a lot of blogs and veg growing books, and something occurred to me the other day: I’ve never seen anything that says ‘courgette plants are amazing!
-They’re incredible!’
+I read a lot of blogs and veg growing books, and something occurred to me the other day: I’ve never seen anything that says ‘courgette plant is amazing!
+It’s incredible!’

 Best Way to Grow Courgettes

 Courgette plant seeds can be sown directly, but it’s easier in pots.
 I sow inside, into individual pots of multipurpose compost towards the end of May and plant out in early June.